The function of the Accounting department

 Paper easily stacks up, making it cumbersome and difficult to store.
 Additionally, when you need to find a particular document, it takes a while to find it, even with the best file storage system.

-Automating your account payable tasks in your accounting department increases the efficiency and productivity of your accounting department.
+AP workflow automation could help increase the efficiency and productivity of your accounting department.

 - Eliminate manual data entry